Obscura (band): Omnivium (2011–2013)

-In late 2011 Obscura started an online crowdfunding scheme to pay for the release of a combination of their first demo, demos from the Cosmogenesis pre-production sessions and three cover songs from the bands Death, Atheist and Cynic.
-Within 60 days the band generated $14,600 in fan donations, almost five times their financial target.
+In late 2011, Obscura started a crowdfunding scheme to pay for the release of a combination of their first demo, demos from the Cosmogenesis pre-production sessions, and three cover songs from the bands Death, Atheist and Cynic.
+Within 60 days, fans donated $14,600, almost five times their financial target.

-In celebration of their tenth year as a band, the band played a special anniversary show on 15 December 2012, in Landshut, Germany, with support from Dark Fortress and Hokum.
+To celebrate their tenth anniversary, the band played a special show on 15 December 2012, in Landshut, Germany, with support from Dark Fortress and Hokum.
 The show featured a reunion of the early members who recorded the first demo, Illegimitation.
-This show also marked the end of the Omnivium Worldtour.
-In March 2013, Obscura embarked on a European Tour supported by Aeon, Deadborn and Over Your Threshold.
+This show closed the Omnivium World Tour.
+In March 2013, Obscura toured Europe supported by Aeon, Deadborn, and Over Your Threshold.

 Akróasis (2014–2017)

-In 2014, guitarist Christian Münzner left the band due to creative differences and his inability to tour as a result of his focal dystonia muscle spasms.
-Additionally, Hannes Grossmann left at the same time, citing his own interests in forming a separate band.
-Obscura then hired guitarist Tom Geldschläger and fusion drummer Sebastian Lanser of German jazz metal group Panzerballett.
+In 2014, guitarist Christian Münzner left the band due to creative differences and his inability to tour as a result of focal dystonia muscle spasms.
+Hannes Grossmann left at the same time, citing his interest in forming a separate band.
+Obscura hired guitarist Tom Geldschläger and fusion drummer Sebastian Lanser of German jazz metal group Panzerballett.

-Obscura was scheduled to tour the US with the new line up as a part of the 2015 Summer Slaughter Tour, but despite early applications for visas they were unable to perform.
-Prior to releasing the band's fourth record Akroasis Obscura announced Munich Guitar Institute graduate Rafael Trujillo as their new permanent lead guitarist, replacing Geldschläger who was released from his duties by Kummerer during the album production as of July 2015.
+Obscura was scheduled to tour the US with the new line-up as a part of the 2015 Summer Slaughter Tour, but despite early applications for visas, they were unable to perform.
+Prior to releasing the band's fourth record, Akroasis, Obscura announced Munich Guitar Institute graduate Rafael Trujillo as their permanent lead guitarist, replacing Geldschläger, who was fired during the album production as of July 2015.

 Obscura embarked on the "Akroasis World Tour" in Rome, Italy at 30 March alongside Death DTA.
 A Summer tour visiting major festivals such as Graspop Metal Meeting, Hammersonic Festival, Metaldays and many more followed in July and August.
 On 20 June, Obscura announced their headlining European tour supported by Revocation, Beyond Creation and Rivers of Nihil.
 Obscura then performed as part of the "Akroasis World Tour" three shows in Mexico.

 Being part of Sepultura's Machine Messiah Tour 2018, Obscura supported the major act on a four-week long tour in Europe and the UK.
 Opening acts have been the US American bands Goatwhore and Fit for an Autopsy.
 With many shows sold out, this tour has been the biggest run in Europe for the band up to this date.
 In April 2018 the band returned to Japan, supported headlining the "Akroasis Japan Tour 2018", as part of the Akroasis World Tour.
 Support acts have been Canadian technical death metal band Archspire, and French death metal group Xaon.
 Due to great demand Obscura played two shows in Tokyo.